3 Minute Thesis & Project Competition

 Two competitors will also be selected to represent Concordia at:

-- 3MT Eastern Canada Regional Competition will take place on April 18, 2018 at McGill University.
+- 3MT Eastern Canada Regional Competition will take place on April or May 2019.
+A location will be determined shortly.

-- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by Université du Québec à Chicoutimi from May 7-11, 2018.
+- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by Université du Québec à Outaouais on May 29, 2019.
 This participant must be a PhD candidate and present in French.